Yinkusadel/03-fcc-csscolormarkers/README.md

 # 03-fcc-csscolormarkers

-> CSS color markers built with html and css
+> Building a set of colored markers teaches different ways to set color values and how to pair colors with each other

 ![screenshot](./app_screenshot.png)